 - A ticket to the dockyard entitles you to visit as many times as you like for 12 months and is cheaper if you buy it in advance online.

-- Or get the bus: Buses 1 and 2, which leave frequently from the train or bus stations, stop close to the dockyard.
+- How to get to the Historic Dockyard: Buses 1 and 2, which leave frequently from the train or bus stations, stop close to the dockyard.
 If you already have a ticket, get off at “Main Gate” and go on in!
 If you need to buy a ticket, go one stop further and walk left at the roundabouts.

 - When you’ve seen and done everything you want for the day, leave via the gate near the ropery, close to the Commissioner’s Garden, a peaceful walled oasis of flowers and fruit trees.
 Walk under the subway and catch bus 1 or 2 back to the station.
-With thanks to the Historic Dockyard for photos and Robert Radford for the banner image below.
+(Thanks to the Historic Dockyard for photos and Robert Radford for the banner image below.)